Top Places for Tiger Safari in India

 Out of 9 subspecies of tigers in the entire world, 3 are entirely extinct from the wild.
 This limits only a few destinations in the wild to see this majestic beast in all its royal glory.
 Out of these 6 extant subspecies of tigers one thrives in the wild, the one and only Royal Bengal Tiger, thanks to the continuous and relentless efforts of conservation of this big cat.

-Our team has assembled a list of top seven places for wild tiger sightings in India, offering travellers the best opportunities to encounter the majestic Royal Bengal Tiger in its natural habitat.
+Our team has assembled a list of the top seven places for wild tiger sightings in India, offering travellers the best opportunities to encounter the majestic Royal Bengal Tiger in its natural habitat.

 Madhya Pradesh